Should the U.S. get rid of presidential pardons? | The Tylt

 These aides could then refuse to answer any questions about potential Russian collusion.

 Just because a presidential pardon may be unjust, it still is not criminal.
-Vox explains if the the president pardoned one of his associates, like Paul Manafort, in an attempt to encourage an aide to remain quiet on potential collusion, that is still within his right.
+Vox explains that even if the president pardons one of his associates, like Paul Manafort, in an attempt to encourage an aide to remain quiet on potential collusion, that is still within his right.

 The reason to dangle a pardon before Paul Manafort is obvious: He’s clearly guilty of serious financial crimes, in major legal trouble because of his guilt, and is also in a position to offer damaging testimony against members of Trump’s inner circle.
 Trump, however, is in a position to get Manafort off the hook legally if Manafort agrees to protect him, his family, and his associates.